 This could be part of a larger bid to include the health clubs or be seen in the light of any building work undertaken at the surgery.
 It could happen very cheaply if donations and time are given freely but it is advisable to have a good grasp of the overall plan.
 The health clubs could be used as a team to initiate and manage the building.
 Other groups such as the Princes Trust, Local businesses and probation services can also undertake the hard work. documentation of the project would also be needed to celebrate the process and inspire others.

 Site visit and client meeting needed to determine any financial implications.
 This sort of work would ideally include the community in the design and build stages and value the process of such community engagement.

+Herbaculture CIC charges £1,500 for designs to be drawn up. see www.herbaculture.co.uk/ .... for more information.

 Other Pioneering Projects include